uprighted-learners/unit-1-article-preview/responsive.md

 ## Learning

-In this lab, we will utilize the previous Article Preview lab to practice utilizing media queries to create a mobile responsive layout.
+In this exercise, we will utilize the previous Article Preview exercise to practice utilizing media queries to create a mobile responsive layout.

 Topics: